kernelci/lava-docker/README.md

 ## Non amd64 build
 Since LAVA upstream provides only amd64 and arm64 debian packages, lava-docker support only thoses architectures.
-For building an arm64 lava-docker, some little trick are necesssary:
+For building an arm64 lava-docker, some little trick are necessary:
 - replace "baylibre/lava-xxxx-base" by "baylibre/lava-xxxx-base-arm64" for lava-master and lava-slave dockerfiles

 For building lava-xxx-base images
 - replace "bitnami/minideb" by "arm64v8/debian" on lava-master-base/lava-slave-base dockerfiles.

 # How to ran NFS jobs
-You need to se use_nfs: True on slave that will ran NFS jobs.
+You need to set use_nfs: True on slave that will ran NFS jobs.
 A working NFS server must be working on the host.
 Furthermore, you must create a /var/lib/lava/dispatcher/tmp directory on the host and export it like:
 /var/lib/lava/dispatcher/tmp 192.168.66.0/24(no_root_squash,rw,no_subtree_check)